fspmarshall/bbmt-blog/episodes/episode-1.md

 or similarity of two inputs has no correlation with the difference or similarity of thier respective outputs.

+## Hashing in the wild

 The above example demonstrated an important propery, but it wasn't particulary interesting or useful.
 Lets take a look at how we might use hashing to build a rudimentary cryptographic trust protocol.
 Suppose Alice has a secret clubhouse.
 Anyone who knows the password may enter the clubhouse.
-Bob knows the password and wants to enter the clubhouse.
+Bob believes he knows the password, and wants to enter the clubhouse.
 Unfortunately, Eve is outside the clubhouse listening, so Bob cannot simply speak the password.
-Alice could just ask Bob for the hash of the password, but if she did that then Eve could use the hash to get in too.
-How does Alice check if Bob knows the password without making the clubhouse vulnerable to Eve?
+Alice could just ask Bob for the hash of the password, but if she did that then Eve could use the hash to get via the same system.
+How can Alice check if Bob knows the password without making the clubhouse vulnerable to Eve?